jelkewcharoen/SpotifyOnPi/README.md

 <img src="https://github.gatech.edu/storage/user/39303/files/001f22de-0f62-457c-9f8d-8d6743354081" width="600">

-When temperature and humidity reach the set critical values that indicate the shower is on, the screen will switch to a display with 6 options to choose between: play, pause, skip, increase volume, decrease volume, and change playlist.
-When any of these options are selected, a signal is sent via GPIO to the Node-red program running on the Pi.
-Node Red will then send the command to the connected Spotify account.
-The Pi will be connected to a Bluetooth speaker which music will play through.
+When the temperature and humidity reach the set critical values that indicate the shower is on, the screen will switch to a display with 6 options to choose between: play, pause, skip, increase volume, decrease volume, and change playlist.

 <img src="https://github.gatech.edu/storage/user/39303/files/7e6221cc-dd99-4cde-8563-77a002ed1462" width="600">

 If the 'Playlist' option is selected, Node Red will send a list of available playlists to the mbed.
 A new screen will pop up with the playlist options to choose from.
-Once a playlist is selected, the screen will return to displaying the default options (Pause, Skip, etc.).
+Once a playlist is selected, mbed sends the selected playlist name back to Pi, and the screen will return to displaying the default options (Pause, Skip, etc.).

 <img src="https://github.gatech.edu/storage/user/39303/files/d0f0ec3d-1ecb-450f-a111-36ef19c5ef00" width="600">